 In turn, Lucas offered the Rangers gratuitous and grisly details of every single murder he confessed to.
 He even drew detailed pictures of his alleged victims — much like another prolific serial killer named Samuel Little.
 Eerily, Lucas’s pictures were so precise that they even included eye color.

 But then, his confessions began to slowly unravel.

-It was later revealed that some members of the task force assigned to him secretly provided him with evidence and asked him leading questions in attempts to get more confessions.
+It was later revealed that some members of the task force assigned to him secretly provided him with evidence and asked him leading questions in an attempt to get more confessions.
 That said, some Texas Rangers remained convinced that he was telling the truth about at least some of the murders.

+There’s no telling how much of Henry Lee Lucas and Ottis Toole’s story is true.
 A district attorney named Ken Anderson who prosecuted Lucas said he believed the murderer had killed anywhere from three people to a dozen.